 In recent years, more aid money has been spent in Liberia and West Africa’s Mano River Basin to improve the ‘supply-side’ (build schools, hospitals, create farms, etc.), which are necessary.
 Nerveless, assessments in many communities show that these investments are often made at the expense of something equally important: creating demand for those services so that people they are intended for can use them effectively.
 In response, VOSIEDA partners with the media and like-minded organizations to runs evidence-based advocacy and media campaigns to change behaviors and improve lives in Liberia and the subregion.

 Research and Technical Partners

 No single organization has the resources and expertise to sustainably address all the pressing development challenges in West Africa.
 Therefore, we strongly believe in the power of partnerships to create meaningful, lasting impact.
-By working with international aid agencies, governments, the private sector, foundations, civil society organizations, other NGOs and local communities, we’re transforming lives in dozens in the Mano River Basin of west Africa.
+By working with international aid agencies, governments, the private sector, foundations, civil society organizations, other NGOs and local communities, we’re transforming lives in the Mano River Basin of west Africa.

 VOSIEDA first started working with UNDP in 2008, to reintegrate ex-fighters into their communities after the Liberian civil war.
 Since then we work with UNDP to achieve the Sustainable Development Goals in Liberia on many fronts.
 Some of our recent projects with UNDP include: Climate Resilient Agriculture and Ecosystem-Based Adaptation in Liberia’s Coastal and Agroecological Zones; and Mano River post-Ebola medical surveillance and livelihoods initiative.
 To get detail information on these projects, kindly click the link below: